dcooney/instant-images/README.txt

 * **Image Search** - The Instant Images search let’s you quickly find and upload images for any subject in a matter of seconds!
 * **Time Saver** - Quickly upload amazing stock photos without leaving the comfort of your WordPress admin.
 * **Theme/Plugin Developers** - A great tool for developers who want to prototype and develop using real world imagery.
+* **Gutenberg** - Instant Images directly integrates with Gutenberg as a plugin sidebar.
 * **Edit Image Metadata** - Easily edit image filename, alt text and caption prior to uploading to your media library.
 * **Easy to Use** - It couldn't get much more simple, just click an image and it's automatically uploaded to your media library for use on your site.